Harney County, Oregon: Politics

 Like most counties in eastern Oregon, the majority of registered voters who are part of a political party in Harney County are members of the Republican Party.
 No Democrat has carried Harney County in a presidential election since Lyndon Johnson in 1964.
 The last time a Democrat was even close to carrying Harney County in a presidential election was Jimmy Carter in 1976 when he lost it by 85 votes.
 Since 2000, every Republican nominee has received at least 70% of the vote in Harney County in presidential elections.
 In the 2008 presidential election 70.45% of Harney County voters voted for Republican John McCain, while 25.79% voted for Democrat Barack Obama and 3.73% of voters either voted for a Third Party candidate or wrote in a candidate.
 These numbers show a slight shift towards the Democratic candidate when compared to the 2004 presidential election, in which 76% of Harney Country voters voted for George W. Bush, while 22.7% voted for John Kerry, and 1.3% of voters either voted for a Third Party candidate or wrote in a candidate.
 In 1992, the incumbent, George H. W. Bush won with 40.84% of the vote, over Ross Perot, who finished second with 30.37%, and Bill Clinton, who finished third with 28.86%.
+In the 2020 United States presidential election, Donald Trump won about 78% of Harney County's votes, and Joe Biden won about 20%.